klarna/erlavro/README.md

 * Debug. e.g. `avro_decoer_hooks:print_debug_trace/2` gives you a hook which can print decode history and stack upon failure
 * Monkey patch corrupted data.

-The default decoder hook does nothing by passing along the decode calls:
+The default decoder hook does nothing but just passing through the decode call:

 ```
 fun(__Type__, __SubNameOrId__, Data, DecodeFun) ->